 Rotate

-The rotate effect spins the widget to a specific angle when the mouse hovers over it.
-You can configure the rotation in degrees to determine how far the widget will rotate, such as:
+The rotate effect spins the element to a specific angle when the mouse hovers over it.
+You can configure the rotation in degrees to determine how far the element will rotate, such as:

 - 45°: A slight tilt to one side.